ConnectSafelyAI/n8n-nodes-connectsafely-ai/README.md

 <div align="center">
   <img src="screenshots/n8n-connect-connectsafely.png" alt="ConnectSafely in N8N" />
 </div>
-This is an n8n community node that allows you to interact with ConnectSafely.ai in your `n8n` workflows.
+This is an n8n community node that provides comprehensive LinkedIn automation through ConnectSafely.ai in your `n8n` workflows.

 **ConnectSafely.ai** is a LinkedIn automation platform that provides safe and compliant tools for automating LinkedIn engagement, post management, and profile analysis.
-It offers powerful APIs for LinkedIn automation while maintaining account safety and compliance with LinkedIn's terms of service.
+This single node combines all LinkedIn automation features into one powerful, easy-to-use interface.

 If you've been trying to automate LinkedIn tasks like `social media engagement`, `lead generation`, `profile analysis`, or `content management` with `n8n` and want to avoid dealing with LinkedIn's complex API restrictions, the `n8n-nodes-connectsafely-ai` will make your life easier.